Have you been sexually harmed or abused?

 Some feel guilty and responsible for what happened and think they should have stopped it.
 Abuse is NEVER the fault of the child victim.

 Call the Stop it Now!
-Freephone, confidential helpline on 0808 1000 900 for advice, support and information.
+Freephone, anonymous and confidential helpline on 0808 1000 900 for advice, support and information.

 We also offer a confidential e-mail service, email@example.com, on which you can contact us.
 Your e-mail address will not be displayed.
 Due to high demand for this service, we are unfortunately unable to offer an immediate response to your enquiry.
 We aim to respond to all emails within 7 working days.